Contents

 We won't accept adding a lexer that conflicts with one in Scintilla.
 All new lexers should be submitted back to the Scintilla project to save duplication of work.

-When adding a lexer, update:
+When adding a lexer:

 For syntax highlighting, you will need to edit highlighting.c and highlightingmappings.h and add the following things: